tetsushijp/AEP-Hands-on-Labs/labs/fsi/Journey Orchestration/Exercise4-Journey.md

 ![Demo](./images/jo14.png)

-In order to retrieve the temperature as part of this Condition, you need to provide the zipCode in which the customer currently is.
+To retrieve the temperature as part of this Condition, you need to provide the zipCode in which the customer currently is.
 The ``zipCode`` needs to be linked to the dynamic parameter ``zip``.

 Click the field ``dynamic val: zip`` as indicated in the screenshot.